 Due to their social behavior, this non-tiring and always-available dog can be a great companion.
 They are very trainable for outdoor activities.

-The dog is firmly-anchored on its feet by its unfailing weight of up to 38 pounds.
-They have a broad bushy-like tail.
+The dog is anchored on its feet by its unfailing weight of up to 38 pounds.
+They have a broad bushy-like tails.

 They are usually ready for anything that comes their way.
 Despite their slender body, they will not shy from barking at strangers.